Doomtickle/CleanMacDesktop/README.md

 # Clean Mac Desktop
-## Quick bash script to get all of those screenshots off of your desktop
+## Get all of those screenshots off of your desktop

 ### Usage